KevinMarquette/kevinmarquette.github.io/_posts/2017-05-14-Powershell-Plaster-GetPlastered-template.md

     Destination path: .\MyTests
     Create PlasterManifest.xml

-I just accepted all the defaults on that one and my `.\MyTests\PlasterManifest` was created.
-Here is the contents of that file.
+I just accepted all the defaults and my `.\MyTests\PlasterManifest.xml` was created.
+Here is the contents of that file showing every file in the `content` section.

     <?xml version="1.0" encoding="utf-8"?>
     <plasterManifest schemaVersion="1.0"